Ixcateopan (archaeological site): Ceramic

 The typical ceramics used at that time was made of three legged hollow “Boxes” (cajetes), and with a streamlined serpent shape, or metlapilcoate.
 “Cajetes” were painted brown over beige, and there were other decoration painted color brown, black and polychrome beige.

 Gods

-The 16th century geographic relations written by Lucas Pinto, state that in "Ichcateopan", people adored two main Gods, a man and a woman, called "Iztac Tlamacazqui" (white priest) and Acxoyatl Cihuatl (the fir tree woman).
+The 16th century geographic relations written by Lucas Pinto state that in "Ichcateopan", people adored two main Gods, a man and a woman, called "Iztac Tlamacazqui" (white priest) and Acxoyatl Cihuatl (the fir tree woman).
 Two main priests were in charge of the cult and the sacrifice of virgin women.
 The population made penances and self-sacrifices; they stuck their tongue and ears with thorns, removed blood and ignited copal.
 The white priest seemed to represent cotton, part Ixcateopan glyph of the place name.

-Other Sites in the Guerrero State
+Other sites in Guerrero

 The zone has older Olmec settlements from the mid preclassical (1200 – 400 BC.) period such as Teopantecuanitlán and Oxtotitlán, as well as from the classical and postclassical (200 BC. - 1521 AD.), during which period it had a cultural mosaic, and people talked in various languages; tlapanec, mixteco, Nahuatl, Matlatzinca, purépecha, etc.